|San José State University|

 Each quark has another attribute that is called color although it has nothing to do with visual color.
 A nucleon is supposed to have quarks of each color so it is said to be color neutral white.

 A nucleon in this alternative model consists of three concentric rotating quarkic shells.
 This alternate model could appropriately be called the concentric shells model of the quarkic structure of nucleons.
 The attribute corresponding to color is the radius of the shell.
 It is obvious in this alternative model why there must be quarks of three different attributes in each nucleon.

 The force of attraction is zero between shells of equal or opposite charge if one is located within another but becomes large negative or large positive if they are not concentric.
 If separated the force of repulsion or attraction decreases with separation distance.

 It is impossible to separate them because any action taken against the outer quark equally affects the other quarks in a nucleon.

 A magnetic moment is generated by spinning charged particles or charged particles in shells if flowing in a circular path.
 For some of the details of the technicalities of magnetic moments see Studies.

 A magnetic moment of a system composed of charged particles rotating about a center can arise from that rotation of charges, usually called dipole moments, but also from the intrinsic magnetic moments of the particles.
 This latter phenomenon is usually deemed as being due to the spin of the particles.
 In 1922 the physicists Otto Stern and Walther Gerlach ejected a beam of silver atoms into a sharply varying magnetic field.
 The beam separated into two parts.
-This separation could be explained by the charged ions having a spin that is oriented in either of two directions.
+This separation could be explained by the unpaired valence electrons having a spin that is oriented in either of two directions.
 It has been long questioned wherher or not there is evidence that this so-called spin is literally particle spin.